How do I reduce my company’s tax bills for R&D?

 R&D tax reliefs

 There are enhanced deductions for the costs of staff and other workers, subcontractors, software and materials, to the extent that they used in your R&D efforts.
-In addition from April 2023 data services and cloud computing costs can also be included within the claim.

 These qualifying costs can relate to both direct and indirect activities.
 Indirect costs will qualify for enhanced relief provided they are incurred on the provision of direct support to those carrying out the R&D work.